Blendify/blender-manual/trunk/blender_docs/manual/render/cycles/materials/volume.rst

 as the world surface shader or sun lamps will have no effect if a volume shader is used.
 This is because the world background is assumed to be infinitely far away, which is accurate enough for the sun for example.
-However for modeling effects such as fog or atmospheric scattering, it is not a good assumption that the volume fills the entire space, as most of the distance between the sun and the earth is empty space.
+However, for modeling effects such as fog or atmospheric scattering, it is not a good assumption that the volume fills the entire space, as most of the distance between the sun and the earth is empty space.
 For such effects it is be better to create a volume object surrounding the scene.